Mark Carney: The 'film star' Bank of England governor

 Married to an Englishwoman, the 48-year-old's postgraduate education was at Oxford University, where he studied economics.

-His former tutor during his Masters degree, the economist Peter Oppenheimer, remembers him as an usually neat student.
+His former tutor during his Masters degree, economist Peter Oppenheimer, says "he was a typically bright, transatlantic student".